 Our courses are A-Z content in blog format, glued together with an over arching blog we call a text book.
 A blog format is easy to read, easy to update, and easy to translate.
 Be sure to begin at the TEXTBOOK and at the end of each episode we'll point you to the next.

 Holes matter a “whole” lot!
 You have to know where to put them, what pattern to put them in, how to drill them and what diameter they need to be, even sometimes accurate to within 0.1mm.
-And did you know that if they aren’t super sterile clean, at least for glue in bolts, they could fail at a dangerously low force?
+And did you know that if holes for glue ins aren’t super clean, they could fail at a dangerously low forces?
 Keep in mind drilling a hole is a permanent deformation to the rock, so be intentional before you swiss cheese our public land.
-See here all the things you need to get your holes drilled out.
+See here all the things you need to know to get your holes drilled out.

 Things to consider before installing highline anchors:

 1. Where do you want your master point to be?
-It will be in the center of your bolting pattern so choose carefully.
-And remember you don’t want more than a 45 degree angle on your anchor legs so it doesn’t put exponential force on the bolts, rather than sharing the load evenly.
+It will be the center of your bolting pattern so choose carefully.
+And remember you don’t want more than a 45 degree angle on your anchor legs so it doesn’t put exponential force on the bolts, instead sharing the load evenly.